b0o/builder.vim/README.md

-# builder.vim :construction_worker::hammer:
+# builder.vim :hammer::construction_worker:
 ### A VimL DSL for building Patterns and Syntax Rules
 ##### :warning: :construction: This plugin is a work in progress and its API is highly volatile :construction: :warning:

-builder.vim provides a domain-specific language (DSL) designed to make it easier to create complex patterns and syntax highlighting rules in VimL.
+`builder.vim` provides a domain-specific language (DSL) designed to make it easier to create complex patterns and syntax highlighting rules in VimL.

 This is not an end-user plugin, but rather a library for use in Vim scripts and plugins.